Thiagojm/RngKitPSG/README.md

 Also, be sure the select the correct value for the sample size and sample interval, or you will get wrong result.
 Clicking "Generate" will automatically generate a file with the same name as the one selected, but with extension .xlsx, with the analyzed data.
 This file will be saved in the "1-SavedFiles" folder.
 You can click "Open Output Folder" to open Windows Explorer at the file location.
+If you want to concatenate CSV files, browse the files in the "Concatenate Multiples CSV Files".
+It will create a new concatenated file.

 - TAB 2: The second tab is for collecting and presenting a live Zscore x Time chart.
 Select the device to use (BitBabbler can be set to 0 (RAW) or 1 (XOR)).